 Master of Teaching—Science

 The Science Education program offers a Master of Teaching (MT) degree with licensure and endorsement in Biology, Chemistry, Earth Science or Physics Education, grades 6–12.
-NEW PROGRAM CHANGE - The School of Education and Human Development Teacher Education program is pleased to announce the conversion of its secondary education program to a one-year Post-Graduate Master of Teaching (PGMT) starting May 2018.
-The one-year program will offer an intensive, field-based curriculum centered on high-leverage teaching practices.
-This program will replace the current B/MT and two-year PGMT models.
+The School of Education and Human Development Teacher Education program offers a one-year intensive, field-based curriculum centered on high-leverage teaching practices.

 Ph.D. in Education—Science